Updated on September 20, 2023

 • Secondary cataract (posterior capsule opacity)

-Your eye doctor can treat these side effects if caught early.
-Attend all your checkups and speak to your doctor if you notice anything unusual with your eyes or vision.
+Your eye doctor can treat these side effects if they catch them early.
+So, attend all your checkups and speak to your doctor if you notice anything unusual with your eyes or vision.

 Female patient being transported through a wheelchair talks to a doctor after her cataract operation